Government and Public Services

 Another significant trend, although not one that affects graduate recruitment, has been the direct recruitment to senior posts from outside the civil service and the appointment of increasing numbers of special advisers.
 For people interested in politics, and perhaps seeking public office in future, the route may well involve working for a local MP or party political work as a parliamentary researcher or adviser.

 Local Government roles mirror those in central government.
-The NGDP, a graduate entry route co-ordinated by the LGA (more details in next section), offers a developmental programme with challenging assignments within a single participating local authority to accelerate the graduate's learning.
+Impact: The Local Government Graduate Programme, is a graduate entry route co-ordinated by the LGA (more details in next section).
+This offers a developmental programme with challenging assignments within a single participating local authority to accelerate the graduate's learning.
 Graduates can also seek out and apply directly to specific positions advertised by local authorities.
 The variety of roles in local authorities includes:

 • Policy related roles in areas such as local government strategy, policing, housing and education